PHP-ETL - Getting Started

 Executing a chain

-The first argument is the input, depending on your chain it can be empty.
-The second are parameters that will be available in the context of each link in the chain.
+The first argument is the chain key (returned by getKey()).
+The second argument is the input data, depending on your chain it can be empty or a JSON array.
+The third argument contains parameters that will be available in the execution context.

 Get a definition